rei/rei-cedar-docs/docs/about/cedar-design-system/README.md

 <cdr-doc-table-of-contents-shell>

 ## About Cedar
-Cedar is REI’s open-source design system for digital products and experiences.
+Cedar is REI’s open-source Design System for digital products and experiences.
 Cedar includes the resources to create user interfaces consistent with REI’s [experience principles](https://rei.github.io/rei-cedar-docs/foundation/experience-principles/), brand styles, and best practices.

 As a foundation for digital product development, the Cedar Design System provides a set of reusable components, style variables, design assets, and guidance for teams to efficiently build high-quality and accessible user interfaces.

-Cedar is maintained by a core team of designers, developers and writers that are dedicated to developing and supporting the system, and welcomes collaboration with the REI digital community to help evolve the system to suit changing product needs.
+Cedar is maintained by a core team of designers, developers, and writers that are dedicated to developing and supporting the system.
+Cedar welcomes collaboration with the REI digital community to help evolve the system to suit changing product needs.

 #### Open Source